How to use this library

 Refund patterns and problem products.

-"How has my overall refund rate trended over the past 6 months?"
+"How has my refund rate trended over the past 6 months, and are any products or channels driving it?"

 Where discounting is helping and where it's just leaking margin.

-"How much of my revenue this quarter went through promo codes?"
+"How much of my revenue this quarter came through promo codes, and which codes drove the most orders?"

 "Where is my biggest area of underperformance right now?"